Structural study of TATB under detonation-induced shock conditions: Results

 \section{Results}

 Figure 2 shows integrated diffraction patterns of the TATB PBX and SCTATB at selected times after the single detonation front reaches the probing spot (t=0).
 XRD patterns with residual intensity subtraction are shown in Supporting material Fig. S1 \cite{supp}.
-In the case of the PBX, an almost perfect agreement can be observed between the diffraction pattern (noted as pre-shock) of TATB before the detonation front reaches the probing spot and the calculated pattern of TATB \cite{Cady1965}.
-This implies that the grain size of TATB in the PBX is much smaller than the X-ray beamsize (nominally 20 $\mu$m X50 $\mu$m) and resembles a powder-like TATB specimen, this is further supported by the 2D X-ray diffraction image (see Fig. 2(c)) that exhibits apparent Debye rings of uniform intensity.
+In the case of the PBX, the observed diffraction pattern (noted as pre-shock) of TATB before the detonation front reaches the probing spot in in good agreement with the calculated pattern of TATB \cite{Cady1965}, after taking into account the spectral characteristics of the incident X-ray beam.
+This implies that the grain size of TATB in the PBX is much smaller than the X-ray beamsize (nominally 20 $\mu$m X50 $\mu$m) and resembles a powder-like TATB specimen; this is further supported by the 2D X-ray diffraction image (see Fig. 2(c)) that exhibits apparent Debye rings of uniform intensity.
 On the other hand, a normally expected difference can be seen between the observed and calculated pattern in the case of SCTATB.